Gadgetoid/pi400kb/README.md

 A Raspberry Pi Mouse is also supported if plugged in, eg: https://shop.pimoroni.com/products/raspberry-pi-mouse?variant=29390982119507

+# Caveats

+Sometimes the computer cannot power the pi enough, especially if you're overclocking.
+In this situation it is recommended to try a splitter such as: <a href='https://elmorlabs.com/product/usb-c-power-data-switch-for-raspberry-pi-4/'>this one.</a>

+# info

 This project started out life as a gist - https://gist.github.com/Gadgetoid/5a8ceb714de8e630059d30612503653f

 Thank you to all the people who dropped by with kind words, suggestions and improvements.